bagisto/bagisto-docs/docs/2.x/packages/create-data-import.md

 ```

 This code defines the custom data transfer settings.
+It consists of two main methods:

+1. `validateRow()`: This method is responsible for validating all the rows of your `.csv` files.
+It checks for required fields, data types, and performs other validation checks.

-There are two main methods.
-The first one is ValidateRow, which is validating all the rows of your.csv files.
-The second one is Import Batch, which is importing all the rows of your.csv files into a batch file and then importing all the rows of your.csv files into the database in queue.
+2. `importBatch()`: This method imports all the rows of your `.csv` files into a batch file and then imports them into the database in a queue.
+It handles the processing of the data and updates the import batch summary.

+These methods play a crucial role in ensuring the integrity and accuracy of the imported data.
+They help in identifying and handling errors, such as missing or duplicate identifiers, and provide a smooth data transfer process.